seananderson/seananderson.ca/cv/cv-pandoc.md

 # Academic CV

-In addition to the HTML version of my CV, you can download a copy as a [PDF][cv-pdf] or in [plain-text Markdown][cv-md].
+In addition to this HTML version of my CV, you can download a copy as a [PDF][cv-pdf] or in [plain-text Markdown][cv-md].
 [My Google Scholar citations][citations].

 # Professional experience

-2017--19
+2017--present
 :    Program Head in Analytical Approaches and Spatial Stock Assessment,
-     Groundfish Section, Stock Assessment and Research Division, Pacific Biological Station, Fisheries and Oceans Canada, Nanaimo, BC, Canada
+     Groundfish Section, Stock Assessment and Research Division, Pacific Biological Station, Fisheries and Oceans Canada, Nanaimo, BC, Canada\
+     Associate Editor at the Canadian Journal of Fisheries and Aquatic Sciences

 2015--17
 :    David H. Smith Conservation Research Fellow,